JanKalo/KnowlyBERT/README.md

 ```
 ### 3) baseline/get_precision_recall.py

-This script saves files with precision and recall values by reading the output files of *baseline/evaluate.py*.
+This script saves files with precision and recall values by reading the output files of `baseline/evaluate.py`.
-For each evaluation.json, it returns a file with average precision and recall per query and a file with the precision and recall of the properties which are used in the queries.
+For each evaluation.json, it returns a file with the averaged precision and recall over all queries and a file with the precision and recall averaged over all the containing queries per property.

 ```shell
 $ python3 ../baseline/get_precision_recall.py evaluation_all.json evaluation_object.json evaluation_subject.json evaluation_single.json evaluation_multi.json evaluation_1-1.json evaluation_1-n.json evaluation_n-m.json